AIDD-LiLab/GatorAffinity/README.md

-# GatorAffinity: Boosting Protein-Ligand Binding Affinity Prediction with Large-Scale Synthetic Structural Data
+# GatorAffinity

-A geometric deep learning model for protein-ligand binding affinity prediction, leveraging **large-scale synthetic structural data**.
+**GatorAffinity** is a geometric deep learning model for protein–ligand binding affinity prediction.
+It leverages large-scale synthetic structural data, including over 1.45 million protein–ligand complexes sourced from the newly released **GatorAffinity-DB** (over 450,000 complexes with K<sub>d</sub>/K<sub>i</sub> values) and the SAIR dataset (over 1 million IC<sub>50</sub>-annotated complexes).
+The model is pre-trained on these synthetic complexes and subsequently fine-tuned using experimental structures from PDBbind, enabling accurate and generalizable affinity prediction.
+For further details, please refer to the [GatorAffinity](https://www.biorxiv.org/content/10.1101/2025.09.29.679384v1) paper.

 ![](./assets/flowchart.png)